 Through volunteering, kids can become more grateful, empathetic, and feel more connected to the wider community.
 Volunteering at an animal shelter can be especially enriching for children.
 Even kids who don't have pets at home can benefit from being around animals.
 The emotional and psychological benefits of being around animals can also be found when kids care for injured animals and take on care-taking responsibilities for other people's pets.

 - Bringing flowers to seniors in nursing homes

 - Organizing or contributing to a toy drive

-- Picking clothes to donate to a women's shelter
+- Donating clothes to a shelter

 - Picking up litter in the neighborhood